 Jarid was just a tot when his father founded King Aerospace, so he literally grew up with the company.
 He has served in a wide range of roles from aircraft support at a remote overseas location to general manager of the Ardmore facility.
 During his apprenticeship, Jarid earned the respect of customers, employees and industry professionals.
 He has worked in all areas of aircraft support services, both in the United States and abroad.
 He continues to keep King Aerospace’s focused on positive customer relationships, values, and principles of service greater than self.
 Jarid earned a degree in management from Oklahoma State University, where he played varsity Division One football as a defensive tackle.
 He is a licensed pilot and the company representative to the International Aircraft Dealers Association (IADA).

 Brian brings more than 30 years of strong experience and knowledge along with proven leadership within the aerospace and defense industries.
 His career has been primarily focused on aircraft integration and missionization.
 His industry background serves as a key driver of King Aerospace’s strategic and annual operating process, capital deployment, balance sheet and cashflow management, and margin-expanding productivity initiatives.
 Brian oversees the day-to-day operations of the finance department and the ongoing vibrancy of King Kulture.
 Previously Brian served as the chief financial officer of the Greenville division of what is now L3Harris Technologies.
-Prior to his role as CFO, Sinkule held rolls with increasing levels of financial responsibility at L3 Technologies, Raytheon and Chrysler Technologies Airborne Systems.
+Prior to his role as CFO, Sinkule held roles with increasing levels of financial responsibility at L3 Technologies, Raytheon and Chrysler Technologies Airborne Systems.
 He began his career supporting Boeing completions and through the years advanced to the role of CFO of the ISR division of this top-tier defense contractor.
 He earned his BBA in accounting from Texas A&M University and is a certified public accountant.

 Keith leads business development across the King companies, bringing a united approach to sales efforts for our military, government and corporate aircraft services.
 Since joining King Aerospace in 1999, he has been involved in a wide range of aviation services and in his current role draws on extensive experience meeting the needs and expectations of both military and corporate aircraft operators.
 Before moving into sales, Keith was vice president of finance, and his background includes strategic planning and oversight of prime government contract aviation operations services.
 Previously, Keith served for more than a decade as a controller for Stanford Trading Co.
 He is a graduate of Oklahoma Christian University with a degree in accounting and is a certified public accountant.
 His education, aviation management experience and values earn him the reputation for trust and honesty that truly reflect our values and principles in all dealings.